Rakeshmonkee/Discord-user-widget/README.md

 Disclaimer⚠️
 ---
-DISCORD server widget API updates on average every 4 - 5 mins
+Server widget API updates on average every 4 - 5 mins meaning any information won't be updated straight away

 How to use